 Miscellaneous: Do not wear the St. Mary's ID badge in the medical center if not dressed in the basic or alternate uniform.

-CLASSROOM ATTIRE: Students may wear street clothes to class with the following guidelines:
+CLASSROOM ATTIRE: Students may wear street clothes to class but professional with the torso not being exposed.